Epitech-Barcelona/exam_tek1/EPITECH_EXAM_LEVEL_12.md

 |my_get_file_content|
 |:----|
-|Write a function which puts file content in array and returns the array
+|Write a function which puts file content in array of string and returns the array
 |Your Allow to use getline system function
 |FOLDER     :   ex_02
 |BINARY NAME: